Generic Name: amphotericin B (am foe TER i sin)

 What is Fungizone (amphotericin B)?

-Amphotericin B is an antifungal antibiotic that fights infections caused by fungus.
+Amphotericin B is an antifungal medication that fights infections caused by fungus.

 Amphotericin B is used to treat serious, life-threatening fungal infections.
 It is not for use in treating a minor fungal infection such as a yeast infection of the mouth, esophagus, or vagina.